uh-dcm/news-article-collection-container/docs/rahti-guide.md

 - **Deployment**: click **Project** on the left in **Developer** (default) mode, then under **Inventory** on the left click **Deployments**, then there the three dots to the right and **Delete Deployment**.
 - **Services**: Same thing but under **Inventory** click **Services**, then the three dots and **Delete Service**.
 - **Routes**: Same thing but under **Inventory** click **Routes**, then the three dots and **Delete Route**.
-- **PVC**: Same thing but under Inventory click **PersistentVolumeClaims**, then the three dots and **Delete PersistentVolumeClaim**.
+- **PVC**: Same thing but under **Inventory** click **PersistentVolumeClaims**, then the three dots and **Delete PersistentVolumeClaim**.
 Deployment that depends on this needs to be removed first.
 - **ImageStream**: Usually doesn't need to be removed, but above left, click on **Developer** and select **Administrator**.
 In this mode, click **Builds** on the left, and **ImageStreams** under it.
 Then same as before, three dots and **Delete ImageStream**.
 Return the upper left mode to Developer afterwards.

 Note that sometimes names for things may cause odd issues that don't show up anywhere, leading to a need to try different names.
+Also, you can compare specific Docker images by removing the `annotations:` block in the live deployment yaml and replacing `image: news-collection:latest` with `image: X/news-collection:vX.X`, replacing the 3 Xs in this with the Docker account and the version number.

 ```mermaid
 graph LR